cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 --- abstract

 Deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
 Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
-One countermeasure to such attacks is hedged signatures where the per-message secret number is calculated from both fresh randomness and the message.
+One countermeasure to such attacks is hedged signatures where the calculation of the per-message secret number includes both fresh randomness and the message.
 This document updates RFC 6979 and RFC 8032 to recommend constructions with additional randomness for deployments where side-channel attacks and fault injection attacks are a concern.
 The updates are invisible to the validator of the signature and compatible with existing ECDSA and EdDSA validators.

 --- middle